-Students, faculty and other staff, as well as visitors and other licensees and invitees on campus property, are prohibited from engaging in, among other things, any action or situation which recklessly or intentionally endangers mental or physical health or involves the forced consumption of liquor or drugs for the purpose of initiation into or affiliation with any organizations.
-The penalties for violations will include the ejection of a violator from campus property and, in the case of a student, staff or faculty violator, their suspension or expulsion.
+Students, faculty and other staff, as well as visitors and other licensees and invitees on campus property, are prohibited from engaging in, among other things, any action or situation which recklessly or

 STUDENT CONDUCT POLICY

 All students are expected to comply with the policies and regulations established by New York Academy of Art and their respective programs.
 Academy policies governing student conduct are outlined below and on the Academy's website.
 The following examples of misconduct warrant investigation and possible penalties: